Mental Health Issues: Subsidies Available And How To Navigate Through The Financial Costs

 One of the reasons why Singaporeans with mental health issues are so vulnerable is due to the lack of insurance coverage that’s available to them, leaving them with huge financial costs racked up from hospital bills and treatments.

-So far, the only insurance that offers coverage for mental health issues such as Depression, Schizophrenia, and OCD in Singapore is AIA Beyond Critical Care.
+So far, insurance that offers coverage for mental health issues such as Depression, Schizophrenia, and OCD in Singapore includes AIA Beyond Critical Care.
 The product provides coverage for critical illnesses such as cancer, stroke and heart disease, as well as the following mental illnesses:

 - bipolar disorder